peidevs/Event_Resources/PendingMeetUps.md

 * consider a meetup dedicated to asking juniors what they would like to see for mentorship channel in Slack
 * one idea is a panel on technologies that have stood/will stand the test of time
     - inspired by [this video](https://www.youtube.com/watch?v=lnMvLePCHmU)
-* srbaker has kindly offered to talk on software licenses
+* srbaker has offered to talk on software licenses
     - significant interest in the idea, in Slack convo
     - Thursday night is a conflict, which is a bummer
 * Fenil on image recognition